 Our Mission

-SECCO connects and supports volunteer musicians, inspiring them to share their joy of music through the practice and performance of symphonic literature in community spaces.
+Southeastern Connecticut Community Orchestra is a non-profit orchestra connecting and supporting volunteer musicians, inspiring them to share their joy of music through the practice and performance of symphonic concerts in community spaces for the cultural benefit of the general public.

 We aspire to perform all our activities in alignment with the shared values of accountability, respect, transparency, teamwork, inclusion, and community.